 i.
 "Truly it is never a pleasant sound, that rattle of the clay upon the coffin-lid, 'Earth to earth, dust to dust, ashes to ashes,' nor to the farmer, for its own sake, would it be a very pleasant thing to put his grain into the dull cold earth; yet I trow no farmer ever weeps when he sows his seed."
 (Spurgeon)

 ii.
 "Dear friends, if such be death - if it be but a sowing, let us have done with all faithless, hopeless, graceless sorrow . . .
 'Our family circle has been broken,' say you.
 Yes, but only broken that it may be re-formed.
 You have lost a dear friend: yes, but only lost that friend that you may find him again, and find more than you lost.
 They are not lost; they are sown."
 (Spurgeon)

 c.
 You do not sow that body that shall be . . .
-But God gives it a body as He pleases, and to each see its own body: When you plant a wheat seed, a big wheat seed does not come up.
-Instead, a stalk of wheat comes up.
-So, even though our resurrection bodies come from our present bodies, we should not expect that they will be the same bodies or just “improved” bodies.
+God gives it a body as He pleases, and to each seed its own body: When you plant a wheat seed, a big wheat seed does not come up.
+Instead, a stalk of wheat grows.
+So, even though our resurrection bodies come from our present bodies, we should not expect that they will be the same bodies or just "improved" bodies.

 3. (39-41) The analogy of living and heavenly bodies.

 All flesh is not the same flesh, but there is one kind of flesh of men, another flesh of animals, another of fish, and another of birds.
 There are also celestial bodies and terrestrial bodies; but the glory of the celestial is one, and the glory of the terrestrial is another.
 There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory.